 Postpartum psychosis is a serious form of postpartum depression.
 It is a treatable mental disorder.
 Mothers having postpartum psychosis experience things like delusion, hallucinations, and mania.
 Most often, it is associated with bipolar disorder and this condition requires immediate action.

 Mothers with postpartum psychosis are depressed and irritated.
 They believe things that can’t be true and they also see, hear, feel and smell things that are not there.
-It is essential to get this mental illness treated as various researchers suggest that this illness is associated with high suicide rate.
+It is essential to get this mental illness treated as various researchers suggest that this illness is associated with a high suicide rate.

 5. Postpartum post traumatic stress disorder

-Mothers having postpartum post traumatic stress disorder include symptoms like nightmares, flashback, anger, difficulty concentrating and sleeping disorders.
+Mothers having postpartum post-traumatic stress disorder include symptoms like nightmares, flashback, anger, difficulty concentrating and sleeping disorders.
 This condition can be treated with professional help.